alanqchen/tmi_dart/docs/README.md

 | debug     | `bool`   | `false`       | If debug logging should be printed |

 ### Connection Class
-The Connection constructor has ten named parameters:
+The Connection constructor has ten named parameters, although only the most important two are list below.
+Details of the other parameters are documented in the source code.

 | Parameter | Type   | Default Value | Description                                                                                                                                                                                    |
 |-----------|--------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|